ujwal-sah/malaria_prognosis_vgg19/README.md

 ### Detail of dataset used for model development :

-Malaria Blodd Cell Image: https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria
+Malaria Blood Cell Image: https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria

 ### Tools used for project development: